Jesterhearts/hop-hash/benches/README.md

 - Default release profile
 - Default features
 - SipHash hasher
-- Value-type is a String of length 20, generated randomly + a u64.
+- Value-type is a String of length 20, generated arbitrarily + a u64.
 The String is used as the key for hashing and comparisons.
+  - Data is pre-generated for a benchmark and then used for all iterations of that benchmark for both hashbrown and hop-hash.
+This ensures that they're running on identical data.
+The initial data is pre-hashed before any insertion/find/etc. to try to exclude hashing time from the benchmarks as much as possible (some rehashing still occurs during table growth, but this seems like a fair thing to benchmark).
   - The benchmark suite does include large/small value types, but those charts are not shown here for brevity.
 In general, the _relative_ performance of Hop-hash decreases for small value types, and increases for large value types.